herom/cherrypie.js/README.md

-#JSON-Molder
+#json-molder
-JSON-Molder is just another model populating model-factory which converts your incoming JSON object into a simpler model object with the help of a so called model description.
-With JSON-Molder you're able to get the primitive "namespaced" object values as well as "computed" properties which depend on a number of values from the received JSON as well as reduce/desolate the "rich" model object back to the object which is expected at the backend.
+**json-molder** is just another model populating model-factory which helps you to convert your incoming JSON object into a simpler model object and vice versa with the help of a so called *model-description*.

+With **json-molder** you're able to get the primitive "namespaced" object values as well as "computed" properties which depend on a number of values from the received JSON, as well as reduce/desolate the "rich" model object back to the object which is expected at the backend.

-##Examples
+##JSON-to-Rich-Model Examples

 ###Parse values from JSON